carinalau/carinalau/README.md

 ## 🚀 Fun Facts

-- Love public speaking!
-TA'd Oral Communication (COMM 2010) at Cornell and judged annual Cornell speech contest.
+- Passionate about public speaking!
+TA'd Oral Communication (COMM 2010) at Cornell for two semesters and organized and judged an annual Cornell speech contest!

-- Always up for a challenging case study or collaborative project!
+- Always up for a challenging case study or collaborative project — love working in teams.
+As a business analyst for the <a href = "https://www.grccornell.org/">Global Research and Consulting Group</a>, it's all about tackling challenging real-world business challenges with a team!

 Thanks for visiting my GitHub!
-Feel free to explore my repositories and reach out if you'd like to collaborate.
-Let's build something amazing together! 🚀
+Feel free to explore my repositories! 🚀